 Please Note: Payment will be calculated during review and cost will be collected when permit is picked up.
 CASH OR CHECK ONLY ACCEPTED AS PAYMENT.

 UCC Residential Building Permit Data Packet & Application for Single Family Dwellings

 Important!
 Includes application and inspection requirements.

-Must be completed along with Building Permit Application when plumbing/mechanical work is proposed.
+Must be completed when Mechanical, Electrical and/or Plumbing work is proposed.